Dusk birds

 1 - 3 of February 2024 at Weld

-Through the soundscape we move into dark nature where eyes and ears, feelers and sensory bodies observe us in the night.
-In the darkness our outlines become vague and the surroundings seep into us.
-Movement from bats, moisture, wind and glow worms connect together and lead our bodies into nature’s eternal cycle.
+Movement from bats, moisture, wind and glow worms shape the dancers’ bodies and leads the dance into the point of intersection between darkness and light.
 We speculate about how it is to be an animal, a plant or an insect with abilities especially adapted to the darkness.

 In a time of round the clock consumption, light pollution and climate change we want to contemplate the darkness and ask ourselves what humans are in the opacity of nature.
 Through movement, text and sound beautiful and cruel scenes are created where we let the more-than-human lead us.